 Dry-aged refers to meat that is processed and kept at a specific temperature in a controlled environment for at least 14 days.
 Within the first 14 days, the meat takes on a bold, rich, beefy flavor before the connective tissue begins to break down giving you the tenderness that all high-end beef has (think whiskey or wine).
 After these processes are complete, we package and flash freeze the individual cuts to lock in the finest quality and flavor.

 Do you ship?

-We offer free local delivery from the Wyoming border to south Denver (zip code map on homepage).
-Delivery days are Tuesday and Thursday - Orders must be place by 2:00 pm to be shipped by the next shipping day.
+Yes!
+We ship nationaly every Monday for all order at/above $139.99.
+We also offer free local delivery from the Wyoming border to south Denver (zip code map on homepage).
+Delivery days are Tuesday and Thursday - Orders must be place by 3:00 pm to be delivered by the next delivery day.

 Do you deliver?